 With over a billion users on Facebook and half of U.S. teens creating and consuming content on Snapchat, it’s safe to say that social media and new forms of content continue to dominate our marketing.
 As new networks emerge and existing platforms add even more features, it’s easy to get overwhelmed by all of these rapid shifts.
 In this insightful and engaging keynote, Nick Westergaard takes a look at seven digital marketing trends that need to be on your radar, what they mean, and what you can do to prepare for them.

 Earlier this year, iambassador launched a media partnership with Phocuswright, the world’s leading research authority for the travel market.
-With their fingers on all the relevant pulses when it comes to travel market trends, developments and news, Phocuswright is a company that all players in the travel industry should keep a close eye on, and #STSKitzbuehel is looking forward to welcoming Phocuswright’s President, Simon Lehmann to Austria.
+With their fingers on all the relevant pulses when it comes to travel market trends, developments and news, Phocuswright is a company that all players in the travel industry should keep a close eye on, and #STSKitzbuehel is looking forward to welcoming Phocuswright’s Senior Analyst, Simon Lehmann to Austria.
 In his keynote, Destination Unknown: How Travelers Decide Where to Go, delegates will gain exlcusive insights into the travel consumer, the trends shaping their decisions and more.

 Here’s what Simon told us about how he’s looking forward to #STSKitzbuehel and how Phocuswright can help STS delegates.